The Colors of Ices: Measuring ice column density through photometry: Introduction

-We adopt a few common assumptions about ice and dust abundance as a basis for analysis.
-We re-examine each of these assumptions after confronting them with data.
-We adopt N(H)/A$_V$=2.21$\times10^{21}$ \persc mag$^{-1}$ \citep{Guver2009}, close to the N(H$_2$)/A$_V=1\times10^{21}$ found by \citet{Lacy2017}.
-We adopt a CO abundance with respect to hydrogen, X(CO) = N(CO)/N(H$_2$) = $10^{-4}$ (N(CO)/N(H) = $0.5\times10^{-4}$), which assumes that $10\%$ of C is in CO for Solar neighborhood (HII region) carbon abundance X(C) = N(C)/N(H) = $10^{-3.3} = 5\times10^{-4}$ \citep{Asplund2009}.
 The Galactic Center has higher-metallicity gas than the solar neighborhood, with $Z\approx2.2-2.5 Z_\odot$ reported \citep[e.g.,][]{Nandakumar2018,Do2015} based on stars and about 3$Z_\odot$ based on gas \citep{Simpson2018}, which hints that X(CO) might be 2-3$\times$ greater in the GC.
 We will show that this is indeed the case for ice-phase CO.

-In section \ref{sec:data}, we present the JWST data we analyze.
+This manuscript is organized as follows.
+In Section \ref{sec:data}, we present the JWST data analyzed here.
 Section \ref{sec:methods} describes the \texttt{icemodels} package used to analyze the data and infer column densities.
 Section \ref{sec:icebands} examines each JWST filter involved in this study and shows which NIRCam filters are expected to exhibit ice absorption features.
 Section \ref{sec:colors} then discusses color-color diagrams, showing how they can be used to measure specific ices.
 Section \ref{sec:measuringicecolumn} derives column density of CO ice, then explores the implications of these measurements.
 We conclude and summarize in Section \ref{sec:conclusion}, after which several appendices provide additional reference material and characterization of uncertainty.